Colorado Pika Project

 Click here to sign up for a training!

-Meet at Kawuneeche OR Estes Park Visitor Centers • ~7am to ~2pm
+Meet at Estes Park Visitor Center • ~7am to ~2pm

 Independence Pass

-Meet at Kawuneeche OR Estes Park Visitor Centers • ~7am to ~2pm
+Meet at Estes Park Visitor Center • ~7am to ~2pm

 Loveland Pass

-Meet at Loveland Basin Parking Area • ~8am to ~2pm
+Meet at Loveland Valley Parking Area • ~7:30am to ~2pm

-Steep 0.3 mile hike one-way from Loveland Pass
+Steep 0.6 mile round-trip hike from the Loveland Pass

 Accessibility